Thinker: Learning to Plan and Act: Relationship with Generalized Policy Iteration and Meta-Reinforcement Learning

-These findings suggest that an agent can learn to perform policy improvement and achieve similar performance to hand-crafted algorithms while requiring significantly fewer simulations.
+Nonetheless, these findings suggest that an agent can learn to perform policy improvement and achieve similar performance to handcrafted algorithms while requiring significantly fewer simulations.
 However, it requires a moderate number of transitions for an agent to learn this policy improvement operator.